Samsung/tizen-docs/open-source/developing/setting-up.md

-# *Documentation* Setting up Development Environment
+# Setting up Development Environment

 This topic provides information on how to set up a development environment, including: